 Dr. Donna Hardy Cox, Associate Vice-President (Academic) Students

-Dr. Donna Hardy Cox was appointed associate vice-president (academic) students at Memorial University in November 2018 and started in the role on January 1, 2019.
+Dr. Donna Hardy Cox became Memorial’s associate vice-president (academic) students in January 2019.

 Dr. Hardy Cox’s social work practice background includes 15 years of service in policy and program development and the administration of student development programs.
 She also has more than two decades of experience designing and delivering social work, higher education and professional development curriculum in online, distance, and face-to-face classrooms.

 Dr. Hardy Cox has served as president of the National Student Affairs and Services Association, the Atlantic Association of College and University Student Services and the Canadian Association of College and University Student Services.
 Her research and scholarship have focussed on the administration of higher education to better serve and support student success, community capacity building with youth and, most recently, the history of social work in Newfoundland and Labrador.
 She was also co-editor of the books Serving Diverse Students in Canadian Higher Education and Achieving Student Success: Effective Student Services in Canadian Higher Education.

 Dr. Hardy Cox’s formal education includes a BSW from Memorial University; a MSW from Carleton University; an Ed.D from the University of Maine; and a certificate in university management from the University of Manitoba.
 She has held visiting scholar and honorary research associate positions; was a professional affiliate at the Centre for Higher Education Research and Development, University of Manitoba, and the founding director of its Canadian Institute on Student Affairs and Services.